-• SLO 3 is assessed through a dispositions form in ECED 5010 Advanced Child Development, which is one of candidates' first courses.
+• SLO 3 is assessed through a dispositions form in EDUC 5410 Elementary Internship in Teaching, which is the candidates first semester of the last year.

 Departmental Student Learning Goal Program Student Learning Outcome Model professional behaviors and Candidates will model behaviors and Characteristics.
 (Dispositional characteristics that are professional Evaluation) and ethical.